jamesrwilliams/personal-site/src/posts/2019/a-deep-dive-into-the-console-api.md

 You can group a set of related console messages together with `console.group()`.
 This will nest the call messages between it's opening and closing pair and then allow you to collapse them in the console.

 The string argument in `group()` is used as the title of the group you can collapse.
-By default these groups are open in the console panel.
+By default, these groups are open in the console panel.
 To close them by default, you can switch the `group()` with `groupCollapsed()` (keeping the `groupEnd()` the same).
 This will close the group allowing users to open them at their leisure.
 For example:

 ```js
 // Start by creating a group called 'My Group'.